lycan-city/werewolf-brain/README.md

 # Werewolf-Brain
-**Werewolf-Brain** (or **wwb**) is a JavaScript library for the creation of *scenarios* to play the party card game [Ultimate Werewolf](https://en.wikipedia.org/wiki/Ultimate_Werewolf "Wikipedia").
+**Werewolf-Brain** (or **wwb**) is a JavaScript library for the creation of *scenarios* to play the party card game
+[Ultimate Werewolf](https://en.wikipedia.org/wiki/Ultimate_Werewolf "Wikipedia").
 There are several ways to craft fun games with this library.
 For more on usage, check out the examples section below.

 ## Installing
 If you use npm, ```npm install werewolf-brain```.
 Otherwise, download the files from [here](https://github.com/wistcc/werewolf-brain "Github") and add them to the project.

 ## What does it do?
-Creates new scenarios based on the number of players,  or available cards, given a template.
+Creates new scenarios based on the number of players, or available cards, given a template and the script for the night calls.
 Moderators can then use these scenarios to set up Werewolf games.
 The number of players is not limited.
 If the current deck of cards can't have a game with all the players, the library will give you a game with the maximum number of players that it could calculate in 5000 tries.

 We use a **game** object to describe a scenario.
 This object contains the number of *players*, the game *weight* and the *deck* itself.
 The game weight gives you an idea of how balanced is the game.
 Positive weight means a game in favor to the Villagers, negative means the opposite: a game in favor to the other non-Villagers cards.

 ### game Object
 Game for ***p*** players, weight ***w*** and the cards ( ***v*** Villagers and ***f*** Werewolves, ***m*** masons, etc. )

     var game = {